U.N. development chief flags failings of "war on drugs"

 "The countries in the region that have been ravaged by the armed violence associated with drug cartels are starting to think laterally about a broad range of approaches and they should be encouraged to do that," said Clark.

-"They should act on evidence," she added.
+"They should act on evidence," she said.